Last Updated August 9, 2023

-CV NEWS FEED // More than thirty pregnancy resource centers and offices of pro-life groups have been attacked since a draft Supreme Court opinion overturning Roe v.
+CV NEWS FEED // At least 80 pregnancy resource centers and pro-life groups have been attacked and vandalized since a draft Supreme Court opinion overturning Roe v.
 Wade was leaked in early May.
-Pro-abortion domestic terrorists have claimed responsibility — and are promising more attacks in a “summer of rage“.
+Pro-abortion domestic terrorists have claimed responsibility, and delivered on their promise of a “summer of rage“.
 The attacks have continued into the fall and winter.

 The attacks appear to be organized under the umbrella of two domestic terror groups — Jane’s Revenge and Ruth Sent Us — which have arisen since the Supreme Court opinion leak was published.
 Others appear to be connected to Antifa and anarchist groups.
 Many of the attacks have similar messages, including “If abortions aren’t safe, neither are you”.

 After an attack in Madison, Wisconsin, Jane’s Revenge claimed credit and said they were at “war” with pro-life groups.
 They demanded “the disbanding of all anti-choice establishments” and said the first attack was “only a warning”.
 Since then, several attacks have used the words “Jane Was Here” or “REVENGE”.
 The identity of the group’s leadership and the sources of its funding are unclear.
 Thus far, clinics in 26 states have been attacked.

 The group Ruth Sent Us has organized illegal protests outside the homes of Supreme Court justices, and has also called on its extremist supporters to storm Catholic churches during Mass.
 They even warned on Twitter, “We’ll be burning the Eucharist to show our disgust for the abuse Catholic Churches have condoned for centuries.”
 Ruth Sent Us is a shadowy group, though Influence Watch has connected the group to two Democrat activists named Vara Ramakrishnan and Sam Spiegel.